goodluck04/pizza-api/README.md

 - **Prisma with PostgreSQL:** The database toolkit and relational database management system, ensuring secure and efficient data storage.
 - **Node.js:** The server-side runtime environment known for its non-blocking I/O and event-driven architecture.
 - **JSON Web Token (JWT):** Used for secure user authentication and authorization.
-- **bcryptjs:** A library for hashing passwords to enhance security.
+- **Bcryptjs:** A library for hashing passwords to enhance security.

 ## Enviroment Variables